moonxbt/slate/source/index.html.md

 - HTTP 200 OK
 - HTTP 4XX return codes are used for malformed requests; the issue is on the sender's side.
-- HTTP 5XX return codes are used for internal errors; the issue is on SnapEx's side.
+- HTTP 5XX return codes are used for internal errors; the issue is on MoonXBT's side.

 ## General Information on Endpoints
 - For GET endpoints, parameters must be sent as a query string.